2023-2024 School year

-The application window for the 2023-2024 Traditional EdChoice and EdChoice Expansion Scholarship programs is open.
-It will remain open through June 30th, 2024.
+The application window for Traditional EdChoice and EdChoice Expansion is currently open for the 2023-2024 school year through June 30th, 2024.

 NOTE: If you are experiencing issues accessing the EdChoice Income Verification System in OH|ID, you may use this link to access the application system.
 You will need to have an existing OH|ID account for the link to work.